GaloisInc/ivorylang-org/pages/ivory-fib.md

 ### What's Next?

-One good next step to learning the Ivory Language is to [install Ivory][install] on your computer and go through the contents of the [`ivory-examples`][ivory-examples] package to see some more examples and examine some of the generated C sources.
+One good next step to learning the Ivory Language is to go through the contents of the [`ivory-examples`][ivory-examples] package to see some more examples and examine some of the generated C sources.

-[install]: ../software/build.html
+You can also take a look at the [SMACCMPilot project](http://smaccmpilot.org), a large software project built using the Ivory and Tower languages.

 [ivory-examples]: http://github.com/GaloisInc/ivory/tree/master/ivory-examples